+Each IB has a relationship with an FCM.
+The FCM has a direct connection with the futures exchanges to execute trades.
 FCMs supply trading platforms on which clients have the ability to place trades online.
 FCMs are responsible for account management.
-One of the most important features of an FCM is that they deposit all customer funds in customer segregated accounts.
+One of the most important features of an FCM is that they deposit all customer funds in customer-segregated accounts.

 The majority of FCMs would find it financially impossible to open offices around the country.
-Many brokers operate in rural areas for hedging clients, spread out all over the United States.
-If it were not for IBs, FCMs would need to hire brokers and maintain offices, which is an expensive and inefficient method of operating a futures business.
+Many brokers operate in rural areas for hedging clients, spread out all over the U.S.

+If it were not for IBs, FCMs would need to hire brokers and maintain offices.
+This would be a costly, inefficient method of operating a futures business.
 IBs allow FCMs to do business on a local basis while using the FCM's infrastructure for trading.

 IB's have a direct relationship with an FCM.
 The FCM will charge the IB a fee for each trade, allowing the IB to participate in the costs of services associated with the FCM's business.

-One of the main expenses of an introducing broker is advertising.
+One of the main expenses of an IB is advertising.
 Some brokers focus on their local market and depend on referral business.
-However, most brokers have to spend a lot of money on advertising to bring in clients and constantly replace the clients who lose their money.
+But most brokers have to spend a lot of money on advertising to bring in clients and replace the clients who lose their money.

-Online futures trading has become more competitive among brokers over recent years and profit margins have declined.
+Online futures trading has become more competitive among brokers over recent years, and profit margins have declined.
 Those who trade online are typically short-term traders that do many transactions.

 These active traders tend to seek the lowest rates possible.
 Some online brokers make only a few cents on each trade.
-Volume is the most important consideration for online commodity brokers.
+Volume is the main focus for online commodity brokers.

-The chances are that when you open a commodities trading account, it will be with an introducing broker.
+The chances are that when you open a commodities trading account, it will be with an IB.
 Clearing firms employ brokers who can directly service accounts, but the majority of an FCMs business comes from IBs.

-FCM’s spend a great deal of time vetting and monitoring IB’s via their compliance and legal departments.
+FCMs spend a great deal of time vetting and monitoring IBs via their compliance and legal departments.